 The eleven-county Liberty Mid Atlantic HIDTA (LMA HIDTA) is contained within the eighth largest metropolitan area in the United States, comprising 6 million people.
 Approximately 100 million additional people live within a one day drive of the LMA HIDTA.
 The region’s ethnic diversity and varying degrees of economic prosperity contribute significantly to the amount of drug trafficking and distribution, illicit financial activity, and violent crime that occurs in each county.
 The LMA HIDTA sits within one of the most dangerous and violent regions in the nation, as Philadelphia, Camden, and Wilmington (DE) remain near the top of the rankings of the most violent cities in the country.

-Heroin, fentanyl and fentanyl-related substances, prescription drugs (principally opioids), cocaine, and marijuana are the primary drug threats to the LMA HIDTA.
-Fentanyl-related overdose deaths exploded throughout the LMA HIDTA in 2016, with heroin-related overdose deaths maintaining upward growth.
+Fentanyl and fentanyl-related substances, counterfeit pills, cocaine, and methamphetamine are the primary drug threats to the LMA HIDTA.
+Fentanyl-related overdose deaths continue to climb throughout the LMA HIDTA, along with the presence of counterfeit pills.
 In response, law enforcement, policy makers, and the public health communities are constantly monitoring, assessing, responding to this dangerous trend.
 Additionally, the HIDTA Overdose Response Strategy (hyperlink to addressing the issue page) strives to enhance relationships between public health and law enforcement entities to advance overdose-related information collection and sharing practices.

 Home to 6 million people, the metropolitan Philadelphia area continues to experience high levels of substance abuse, drug trafficking and drug-related violence in densely populated urban centers such as Philadelphia, Wilmington and Camden, and increasingly these same problems are reported in more affluent suburban and rural sections of the region.